ktaka-ccmp/cpu-on-off-rust/Readme.md

 ## Description

-This Rust program is designed to dynamically manage CPU cores based on system load.
-It aims to optimize power consumption by offlining cores when the system load is low and onlining them when the load increases.
+This Rust program dynamically manages CPU cores based on system load, optimizing power consumption by offlining cores during low load periods and onlining them when the load increases.
+It's designed to work with various x86_64 systems and adapts to different CPU configurations.

 ## Features